sandlerben/wikiracer/README.md

 ### Customizing behavior

-The following environment variables can be set to customize the behavior of wikiracer.
+The following environment variables can be used to customize the behavior of wikiracer.

 - `WIKIRACER_PORT`: The port on which to run a HTTP server (default `8000`).
 - `NUM_CHECK_LINKS_ROUTINES`: The number of concurrent checkLinks workers to run (default 10).